ctrl-exec - Security Operations

 Rate state persistence

-Rate limit state is held in memory and cleared on SIGHUP or agent restart. update-ctrl-exec-serial sends SIGHUP as part of normal rotation, which clears all rate blocks.
+Rate limit state is held in memory and cleared on SIGHUP or agent restart. the built-in /rotate-serial handler sends SIGHUP as part of normal rotation, which clears all rate blocks.
 The window between the SIGHUP and the next connection is milliseconds in practice - not operationally meaningful - but operators should be aware that a serial update resets rate state on all agents.
 Persistent rate state across reloads is not currently supported.

 MemoryDenyWriteExecute and JIT runtimes